Red Oak Creek (Trinity River tributary)

-Navigable Waterway
+Access

-Red Oak Creek is a Navigable Waterway according to the Texas Parks & Wildlife Department.
-The Creek is owned by the State of Texas.
-By Texas State Law, the public is allowed access to the Creek bed along the entire creek despite the water level.
+Most of the land adjacent to the creek is private property, so permission is needed to access these areas.
+Citizens can enjoy the creek in public areas, such as Heritage Park in Ovilla or Dot Thomas Park in Cedar Hill.

 Course

 The source of Red Oak Creek is at 32°35′08″N 96°57′34″W in southwestern Dallas County near U.S. Route 67 and the Atchison, Topeka and Santa Fe Railway in Cedar Hill, then flowing through the communities of Cedar Hill, Ovilla, Oak Leaf, and Red Oak.

 It enters the Trinity River east of Bristol, Texas in northeast Ellis County at 32°28′31″N 96°30′15″W.